pegra23/HCP-Annotator/README.md

 # HCP Annotator Database

-This repository contains the code and database for the master's thesis project "Enhancing the Identification of Host Cell Proteins of Concern in Biopharmaceuticals: Implementing an Integrative Approach."
-The project's goal is to improve the current centralized information on each HCP, as well as to develop a risk assessment classification system for HCP found in client samples.
+This repository contains the code  from the master's thesis project "Enhancing the Identification of Host Cell Proteins of Concern in Biopharmaceuticals: Implementing an Integrative Approach."
+The project's goal is to improve the current centralized information on each Host Cell Protein (HCP), as well as to develop a risk assessment classification system for HCPs found in client samples.

 ## Table of Contents